Tafara-N/alx-backend/0x03-queuing_system_in_js/README.md

 File: 0-redis_client.js

-2. Node Redis client and basic operations mandatory
+2. Node Redis client and basic operations

-In a file 1-redis_op.js, copy the code you previously wrote (0-redis_client.js).
+In a file `1-redis_op.js`, copy the code you previously wrote (`0-redis_client.js`).

 Add two functions:

-setNewSchool:
+- `setNewSchool`:

-It accepts two arguments schoolName, and value.
+    - It accepts two arguments `schoolName`, and `value`.
-It should set in Redis the value for the key schoolName It should display a confirmation message using redis.print
+    - It should set in Redis the value for the key `schoolName`
-displaySchoolValue:
+    - It should display a confirmation message using `redis.print`

+- `displaySchoolValue`:

-It accepts one argument schoolName.
+    - It accepts one argument `schoolName`.
-It should log to the console the value for the key passed as argument
+    - It should log to the console the value for the key passed as argument

 At the end of the file, call: